 - If any person becomes disorderly during the visit, the visit will be terminated.

-- Any person under the influence of drugs or alcohol will not be permitted to visit an inmate and will be required to leave the visiting center.
+- Any person under the influence of drugs or alcohol will not be permitted to visit an inmate.

 Remote Visiting Procedures and Fees